brycie-boy/The_Cosmos/sublime.md

 _adjective_

-1. a: lofty, grand, or exalted in thought, expression, or manner
+1. lofty, grand, or exalted in thought, expression, or manner

-	b: of outstanding spiritual, intellectual, or moral worth
+2. of outstanding spiritual, intellectual, or moral worth

 ___
 ##### Similar